 So, while Jay and the Chinese couple understand the multifaceted meaning of the swastika as a symbol which must be handled carefully depending on the circumstance, Henry is proud to see the swastika in this ‘appropriate’ context because it validates a symbol he venerates in other contexts.
 He immediately tells his wife Eva how popular the symbol is, but she keeps reading to their daughter.
 Eva has undoubtedly heard him prattle on about this for years, and she’s decided to inoculate her daughter with literacy.

 How does Jay react to the situation?
 When Henry first points out the swastika, Jay inhales sharply through his teeth.
 It’s like he’s reacting alongside the reader as I play with fire: “Is this really the direction we’re going?”
 He says nothing during the discussion and leaves as soon as he is able.
 Remember, in the last section, Jay put on headphones and hummed to avoid talking to Henry.
 How long can he keep up this up?

 Not so long, if his dream sequence is to be believed.
 In his dream, Jay began at rest atop a dune.
 Rather than descend either side, he ran away along its crest.
 But doing so caused the dune to collapse.

 In this section, Jay finds himself caught between the Chinese couple and Henry, and chooses to abscond when the conversation turns for the worse.
 Now the world must collapse around him, leading to metaphorical free-fall.

 In his dream, how did Jay escape this situation?
 By realizing he was dreaming, of course.
 To resolve the perceived issue of interpreting the swastika, Jay must mentally free himself from the epistemological chains binding meaning to symbols.
-Then no force will hold power over him, and he will change the game.
+Then no force will hold power over him and he can change the game.